W0LF37/EEG-Seizure-Detection-AI/README.md

 ![Python](https://img.shields.io/badge/Python-3.x-blue)
 ![TensorFlow](https://img.shields.io/badge/TensorFlow-Deep%20Learning-orange)
 ![License](https://img.shields.io/badge/License-MIT-green)

 # EEG Seizure Detection using Deep Learning

 ![STFT Representation](results/stft_samples.png)

 ## Overview

-This project presents a deep learning approach for epileptic seizure classification using EEG (Electroencephalography) signals.
+This project presents a deep learning-based approach for EEG (Electroencephalography) signal classification and epileptic seizure pattern recognition.

-The proposed pipeline transforms raw EEG signals into time-frequency representations using Short-Time Fourier Transform (STFT), then applies a convolutional neural network based on EfficientNetB0 to classify different EEG signal categories.
+The proposed pipeline converts raw EEG signals into time-frequency spectrogram representations using Short-Time Fourier Transform (STFT), then utilizes an EfficientNetB0-based convolutional neural network for multi-class classification.

-The project explores the application of deep learning techniques in biomedical signal processing and healthcare AI.
+This project explores the application of deep learning techniques in biomedical signal processing and healthcare AI.

 ---

 ## Problem Statement

-Epileptic seizure detection from EEG signals is a challenging task due to the complexity and variability of brain activity patterns.
+EEG signals contain complex temporal patterns that can be challenging to analyze manually.

-Traditional EEG analysis requires expert interpretation, which motivates the use of automated deep learning approaches capable of extracting meaningful patterns from signal data.
+Automated deep learning approaches can help extract meaningful patterns from EEG data by learning representations directly from transformed signal data.

-This project investigates how signal transformation and deep learning models can support automated EEG classification.
+This project investigates the use of signal processing and deep learning methods for automated EEG classification.

 ---